tinylib/msgp/README.md

  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
  - Methods are only generated for `struct` definitions.
 Chances are that we will keep things this way.
  - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
  - _Maps must have `string` keys._ This is intentional (as it preserves JSON interop.)
-The generator will yell at you if you try to use something else.
 Although non-string map keys are not explicitly forbidden by the MessagePack standard, many serializers impose this restriction.
 (This restriction also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
- - All variable-length fields are limited to `math.MaxUint32` elements.
-(In other words, you cannot have a `[]byte` or `string` with a length over 4GB, or an array or map with more than ~4 billion elements.
-This shouldn't be an issue for anyone.
+ - All variable-length objects (maps, strings, arrays) cannot have more than `(1<<32)-1` elements.

 If the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.) *Please, please, please* file an issue if you think the generator is writing broken code.

 ### Performance

-As you might imagine, the generated code is quite a lot more performant than reflection-based serialization; generally you can expect a ~4x speed improvement and an order of magnitude fewer memory allocations when compared to other reflection-based messagepack serialization libraries.
-(Typically, the `EncodeTo` method does zero allocations. `DecodeFrom` can do as little as 1 allocation if the struct fields are already initialized.)
-YMMV.
+If you like benchmarks, we're the [fastest and lowest-memory-footprint round-trip serializer for Go in this test.](https://github.com/alecthomas/go_serialization_benchmarks)

-If you like benchmarks, we're the [second-fastest and lowest-memory-footprint round-trip serializer for Go in this test.](https://github.com/alecthomas/go_serialization_benchmarks)
+Speed is the core impetus for this project; there are already a number of reflection-based libraries that exist for MessagePack serialization.
+(Type safety and generated tests are an added bonus.)